amirrajan/rubymotion-applied/index.md

    1. Non-mobile Development: MacOS, tvOS, WatchOS (requires at least a RubyMotion Indie License)
    1. Game Development: iPhone, iPad, Android, and Cross Platform
    1. The RubyMotion Runtime itself
-4. Tutorials target the lastest stable iOS/Android releases (unless stated otherwise).
+4. Tutorials target the latest stable iOS/Android releases (unless stated otherwise).
 5. The [WNDX School](https://wndx.school) (paid) has some more in-depth video courses.
 Courses in beta are currently free.
    1. [Introduction to iPhone Development with RubyMotion](https://wndx.school/p/introduction-to-iphone-development-with-rubymotion)